sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

 With the library dependency defined, you can then add test sources in the locations listed above and compile and run tests.
-The tasks for running tests are `test` and `testOnly`.
-The `test` task accepts no command line arguments and runs all tests:
+The tasks for running tests are :key:`test` and :key:`testOnly`.
+The :key:`test` task accepts no command line arguments and runs all tests:

 .. code-block:: console